-Gerry McCarthy is the Local Member for the regional and remote electorate of Barkly and currently Northern Territory Minister for Housing and Community Development and Minister for Public Employment.
+Gerry McCarthy is the Local Member for the regional and remote electorate of Barkly and currently Northern Territory Minister for Local Government, Housing and Community Development and Minister for Public Employment.

 He believes that good housing is a right for all Territorians that leads to better education, health and employment outcomes as well as improved living conditions and social status.